-(Right above: An aerial view of Ayr, likely from the period between the Wars: Newton-on Ayr, where were quartered the 'other ranks', is to the left of the River Ayr and the Royal Borough, where were housed the officers, is to the right. - by courtesy of the Carnegie Library at Ayr)
+(Right above: An aerial view of Ayr, likely from the period between the Wars: Newton-on Ayr, where were quartered the 'other ranks', is to the left of the River Ayr and the 'Royal Borough', where were housed the officers, is to the right. - by courtesy of the Carnegie Library at Ayr)

-(Right: The High Street in Ayr as shown on a postcard of the time, the imposing Wallace Tower - it stands to this day (2017) - dominating the scene - by courtesy of Reverend Wilson Tibbo and Mrs Lillian Tibbo.
+(Right: The High Street in Ayr as shown on a postcard of the time, the imposing 'Wallace Tower' - it stands to this day (2017) - dominating the scene - by courtesy of Reverend Wilson Tibbo and Mrs Lillian Tibbo.

-In was on March 27 of 1916 - some eleven months after he had first enlisted - and on the day before he was to leave the Regimental Depot, that Private Linehan was to re-enlist into the Newfoundland Regiment; on this occasion it was to be for the...
+In was on February 2 of 1916 - some ten months after he had first enlisted - while he was still serving at the Regimental Depot, that Private Curley was to re-enlist into the Newfoundland Regiment; on this occasion it was to be for the...
 Duration of the War\.